greybax/greybax.github.io/source/posts/2019-03-28-we-started-our-youtube-channel.md

 While we don’t know if our content will be useful to anyone.
 We do this as an experiment and just for ourselves as a memory of the places where we were.

 At this moment most of our video on channel about skiing.
-Weclome and just check it out.
+Welcome and just check it out.

 Here one of our video timelapse: